 A joint effort from

-The Women’s Safety Accelerator Fund is a bold new program contributing to safe and empowering workplaces
+The Women’s Safety Accelerator Fund is a bold program contributing to safe and empowering workplaces

 Women's Safety Accelerator Fund